2012 United States presidential election in New Jersey: Analysis

 New Jersey was one of just six states that voted more Democratic in 2012 than it had in 2008.
 In 2008, Obama won the state by roughly 602,000 votes, whereas in 2012, this margin increased to about 648,000 votes.
 Obama's increased statewide margin owed itself to larger Democratic margins in several central and northern counties.
 In Middlesex, Hudson, Passaic, and Union Counties collectively, Obama netted nearly 45,000 additional votes compared to 2008.
 Outside of these four counties, most others in the state had comparable margins to 2008.

 Turnout patterns relative to 2008 arguably helped Obama increase his statewide margin.
 Every county cast fewer votes in 2012 than in 2008, but not uniformly so.
 Perhaps due to the effects of Hurricane Sandy, conservative Monmouth County saw the largest percentage decrease in votes cast from 2008, with Ocean County also witnessing a substantial decline in votes cast.
 In the northwestern part of the state, strongly Republican Sussex and Warren County experienced moderately lower turnout.
 In terms of raw votes cast, Passaic County, which was strongly Democratic, came closest to its 2008 figures, with just 5,000 fewer votes cast in 2012 than in 2008.

 Obama's improved performance was quite unusual as his performance worsened in most other areas of the nation (particularly the Midwest and Rust Belt).
 It is likely this was due to his widely approved response to Hurricane Sandy, which had a devastating effect on the state, causing two million households to lose power, destroying 346,000 homes, and causing blockades on bridges and roads for up to two weeks.
-Obama's response to the so-called superstorm also likely contributed to his improved performance.
+Obama's response to the superstorm also likely contributed to his improved performance.
 According to a poll conducted by ABC News and The Washington Post, not only did 77% of Obama's voters approve of his handling of the storm (with 8% disapproving and 15% unsure), he also received a plurality amongst Romney voters, with 44% approving of his handling, 21% disapproving, and 35% unsure.
 Another poll by the Pew Research Center found that 67% of registered voters approved of Obama's response with only 15% disapproving.
-Chris Christie, the state's Republican governor called Obama's response to the hurricane "outstanding" and praised him for his frequent coordination with the New Jersey government, potentially boosted his popularity amongst Republican voters.
+Chris Christie, the state's Republican governor called Obama's response to the hurricane "outstanding" and praised him for his frequent coordination with the New Jersey government, potentially boosting his popularity amongst Republican voters.